MichaelRFairhurst/DartNAD0/README.md

   equal hash codes represent the same game.
 This is not truly correct behavior, and it is fixable with `--strict-transpositions`.
 However, it consumes much more memory when enabled.

+### MCTS engine config

+There are important configuration options exposed for monte-carlo tree search as well.

+- `--max-depth` or `-d`: set maximum playout depth.
+If the scoring function is unreliable without looking many moves ahead, set this high.
+Otherwise, a lower depth may reduce the amount of noise in each playout and improve the engine.
+- `--max-time` or `-t`: set maximum search time in ms.

+#### UCT vs pUCT

+The following settings determine whether the engine will perform a UCT-style search (upper confidence applied to trees), which uses no priors to assume the strength of a move, or, whether to perform a pUCT-style search, which utilizes priors.

+To perform a pure UCT style search, set `--c-puct` to zero, or else a hybrid approach will be used.

+- `--c-uct`: Set the constant parameter `c` in UCT-style searching.
+The theoretically this parameter should equal root 2.
+A higher number will prefer a broader search, and narrower number will focus more on simulating previously effective moves.

+AlphaZero and Leela Chess Zero use pUCT search.
+To perform a pure pUCT style search, set `--c-uct` to zero and `--expand-depth` to 1, or else a hybrid approach will be used.

+In a pUCT search, only a few nodes are added to the tree per "playout."
+However, playouts are rarely completed, and instead a scoring function is used (ideally, a neural network) to predict the chance of a player winning the game.

+- `--c-puct`: Set the constant parameter `cPUCT` for pUCT-style searching.
+A higher number will rely more on priors in node selection when visit count is low, and will weight novel exploration more as visit count increases.
+- `--expand-depth` When a leaf is selected, how deep to traverse for adding new nodes.
+Traditional pUCT searching uses an expand depth of 1, however, this can amount to a short-sighted search when the scoring function is short sighted.

 ## Performance considerations